 - Uninstall previous JDK.
 Download and install the most recent JDK.
 Don’t forget to (1) create a

-environment variable. - Extract the Play!
+%JAVA_HOME%system variable and (2) append that variable to yourPATHenvironment variable. - Extract the Play!
 Framework install package (zip) to

-.
+%PLAY_HOME%.
 Attention: you must have read and write permissions on that folder. - Open a command line, go to

-and enter.
+%PLAY_HOME%, typeplayand enter.
 That should start the Play! installer.
 Wait for the installation to finish.
-Don’t forget to add%PLAY_HOME%
+Don’t forget to add%PLAY_HOME%to yourPATHenvironment variable. - To test if everything is ok, open a command line, then execute

-.
+java -version, thenjavac -version, thenplay help.
 Check the outputs of each command and you’ll know if it worked.